CAE Reading and Use of English Practice Test 5 Printable and PDF version

 38. D Reviewer D says that his less known works are the best — the desolated landscapes and haunted pictures of the sea.
 Reviewer C mentions ‘lesser known but equally worthy’ portraits and seascapes.

-39. C Unlike the rest of reviewers, this one is skeptical about the overall value of this exhibition.
-The reviewer complains about the lack of order in picture arrangement which undermines the general idea of artist development.
+39. C Unlike the rest of the reviewers, this one is sceptical about the overall value of this exhibition.
+The reviewer complains about the lack of order in picture arrangement, which undermines the general idea of artist development.

 40. A Both reviewers believe that Lowry has had huge impact on the industrial scene painting.
 Reviewer A, sentence one; reviewer B, sentence starting with “The exhibition traces…“.